ycpcs/cs320-spring2025/labs/Eclipse-Java-Installation.md

 **NOTE: Always install Java before installing Eclipse**

-These instructions are for installing **Eclipse 2024-12** (which will also be installed on the PCs in KEC 119 and KEC 123).
+These instructions are for installing **Eclipse 2024-12 IDE for Enterprise Java and Web Developers** (which will also be installed on the PCs in KEC 119 and KEC 123).
 The instructions will be similar for other versions of Eclipse - but there might be some slight differences.

 All of the CS320 labs have been reconfigured to use **Eclipse Temurin builds of OpenJDK 8** (which replicates Oracle Java JRE/JDK 8).
 This open source option includes both OpenJDK 8 and the corresponding JRE, and can be found at [Eclipse Termurin Open JDK 8](https://adoptium.net/temurin/releases/?version=8&os=windows).
 OpenJDK 8 will also eventually be installed on the PC's in both KEC 119 and KEC 123.
 The CS320 labs and example projects will all work with **OpenJDK 8**.

+**NOTE:** Make sure to install the **OpenJDK 8** version from above, as the CS320 labs might not work with other versions of Java.

 Installing Java